lordmikefin/resilio-sync-guide/sync/with-key.md

     ![Enter key selection](Enter-a-key-or-link-selection.png)

+ 3. Enter the key
- 3. Create/select folder where you want to plase content of shared foled
+ 4. Create/select folder where you want to plase content of shared foled